 Havering invests significantly in Assistive Technology, helping people to stay at home as independently as possible.
 Whilst current offers support people it is also our intention to look at innovative solutions as they develop to look to use the most effective solutions available.
-A pilot is being implemented with technology that monitors movements within the home to ascertain the level of support that is needed with the aim of minimising dependency.
 There is also interest in virtual reality providing the opportunity for remote monitoring and identification of need without the need for face to face personal interactions.